Lonitch/Lonitch.github.io/_posts/2020-06-27-Radiation-Matter-Interaction.md

 \langle\mathbf{f}|\hat{A}|\mathbf{f}\rangle=\langle\mathbf{f}|\hat{A}^{\dagger}|\mathbf{f}\rangle=(\langle\mathbf{f}|\hat{A}|\mathbf{f}\rangle)^*=real.
 $$

-In physics Hermitian operators usually represent real-word detectable observables.
+In physics Hermitian operators usually represent real-word detectable observables (e.g. energy, momentum, and total number of particles).

 ### Eigenvalues and eigenvectors
 For each operator $\hat{A}$ there exists a non-null vector satisfying